chenyuqi990215/RNTrajRec/ReadME.md

 ## Call for Contribution and Pull Request

 We encourage researchers to contribute to the project.
-Please feel free to create pull requests if we are working on data processing of GPS trajectory, like converting OSM maps to specific data formats or other spatial tools.
+Please feel free to create pull requests if we are working on data processing of GPS trajectory, like converting OSM maps to specific data formats or other spatial tools, or if you have insights about the training framework.